Affine and cyclotomic Schur categories

 where $1_*$ represents suitable identity morphisms.

-We proceed by induction on $k$ and $\Hom_{\ASch}(\mu,\lambda)_{\le k}$.
+We proceed by induction on the degree $k$ of $g\in \Hom_{\ASch}(\mu,\lambda)_{\le k}$.
 Suppose $k=0$.
 Then any diagram with degree $0$ is generated by splits, merges and traverse-ups.
 Since splits and merges can pass through red strands freely by \eqref{adaptermovemerge}, the claim holds by the argument in \cite[Lemma 4.9]{BEEO}.
-Note that all ornamentations of a given elementary chicken foot diagram represent the same morphism by \eqref{adaptermovemerge} and Lemma \ref{adamovecrossings} since there are no traverse-down.
-It is clear that the left multiplication of the traverse-up is still an ornamentation of some degree zero elementary diagram and hence the claim holds for $k=0$.
+Note that all ornamentations of a given elementary chicken foot diagram represent the same morphism by \eqref{adaptermovemerge} and Lemma~ \ref{adamovecrossings} since there are no traverse-down.
+It is clear that the left multiplication (=composing vertically from the top) of the traverse-up is still an ornamentation of some degree zero elementary diagram and hence the claim holds for $k=0$.

 Suppose $k>0$.
 Even though two different ornamentations of a given elementary chicken foot diagram may not represent the same morphism, they are equal up to some lower degree diagrams by \eqref{adaptrermovecross}.
 So we shall not distinguish ornamentations of a given elementary chicken foot diagram below.
 In addition to splits, merges, dots, and crossings in Lemma \ref{adamovecrossings}, all other types of crossings (i.e., in \eqref{adaptrermovecross}) can also pass through red strands freely (up to lower degree terms).
-Keeping these in mind, we see that the claim holds for $ 1_* \wkdota 1_*,\quad 1_*\merge 1_*,\quad 1_*\splits 1_*$ by the same arguments as in the proof of \cite[Proposition~3.6]{SW1}.
+Keeping these in mind, we see that the claim holds for $ 1_* \wkdota 1_*,\quad 1_*\merge 1_*,\quad 1_*\splits 1_*$ by the same arguments as in the proof of \cite[Proposition~3.6]{SWweb}.

 It is also clear that the claim holds for the traverse-up by \eqref{adaptermovemerge}.